Web Development Course:

 - The inline CSS is limited.
 For elaborate projects, you should consider other options: internal and external methods.

-Inline CSS Explained
+Introduction to Inline CSS

 Inline CSS allows you to apply a unique style to one HTML element at a time.
-You assign CSS to a specific HTML tag by using the style attribute with any CSS properties defined within it.
+You assign CSS to a specific HTML element by using the style attribute with any CSS properties defined within it.

 blue) apply to the HTML